blindnet-io/product-management/specifications/architecture/README.md

 # blindnet devkit Architecture

 This document specifies the architecture of the blindnet devkit.

 > **Note**
 >
 > The current version of this document is based mainly on the [HLA][HLA].
 It is expected for this document to evolve, especially once the [functional requirements document](../../specifications#functional-requirements) is available.

+## Terminology

+- All terms defined in [RFC-Lexicon-2][Lexicon] are to be interpreted as described there
+- Any additional precision about the terms defined in [RFC-Lexicon-2][Lexicon], as well as additional terms such as Consent and Legal Base, provided in [High Level Conceptualization][HLC] is to be considered normative
+- We use the terms Capture Component, Encryption and Access Management Engine, Privacy Computation Engine, Privacy Compiler, Privacy Request Capture Interface, Schemas and Storage Component as defined in [High Level Architecture][HLA]

+## Overview

 Figure below presents the blindnet devkit architecture.